ManonPaineau/image_analysis_P.viticola/README.md

 				by: Manon PAINEAU
 				published in: [DOI]

-The following imageJ script is intended to measure the sporulation surface of Plasmopara viticola on grape leaf discs in a laboratory experiment (leaf disc bioessay).
+The following imageJ scripts are intended to measure the sporulation surface of Plasmopara viticola on grape leaf discs in a laboratory experiment (leaf disc bioessay).
+A total of six script are available: the full imageJ macro, the four splitted steps (see below) and the R script used to retrieve the results (see below).
-The script can be freely adapted to your own experimentation, please quote this repository when using it.
+The scripts can be freely adapted to your own experimentation, please quote the scientific paper associated with this repository when using it.

 Between each step of the image analysis, temporary files are saved to allow you to visually check that the discs have been correctly detected, errors may occur.
 Once the analysis is complete, they can be deleted.